Trump strips protections for endangered gray wolves

 “Today’s action reflects the Trump Administration’s continued commitment to species conservation based on the parameters of the law and the best scientific and commercial data available,” Bernhardt said in a statement.
 “After more than 45 years as a listed species, the gray wolf has exceeded all conservation goals for recovery.”

 The population is up from 1,000 when gray wolves were listed as endangered starting in 1967, officials said.
-But their population is still so depleted that thousands of acres of historic wolf habitat in Utah, Colorado and Maine is uninhabited by any wolves, conservationists said.
+But their population is still so depleted that thousands of acres of historical wolf habitat in Utah, Colorado and Maine is uninhabited by any wolves, conservationists said.

 Several conservation groups devoted to the preservation of wolves immediately announced their intent to sue.